kpsdev1/The-Recipe-Blog/README.md

 ## UX Design:

 ### Wireframes
 Below are the wireframes for the site that I created using balsamiq.
-Please note that the website has changed a bit from the orginal wireframes.
+Please note that the website has changed a bit from the orginal wireframes and not every single page is there as i added some pages like the wines section towards the end of the project after the wireframes were created.

 <details>
     <summary>Home Page</summary>